Report States

 Needs More Info

-More information is needed from the hacker about the vulnerability.
-Reports in the Needs More Info state for more than 30 days will automatically close and won't hurt the hacker's reputation.
+More information is needed from the hacker to reproduce the vulnerability or demonstrate impact.
+Reports that are in the Needs More Info state for more than 30 days will automatically close as informative and won't hurt the hacker's reputation.

 There are impacts to hacker reputation when the program changes the report state.
 Reputation isn't impacted when the hacker changes the report state themselves.
 They can self-close a report until it's marked as triaged.